N4RLY/look-builder/README.md

 ## Description

 Look Builder is a fashion styling assistant that helps users create stylish outfits based on their preferences.
-The application uses natural language processing and similarity matching to recommend clothing items and complete outfits.
+The application uses similarity matching to recommend clothing items and complete outfits.

 ## Features